Testing High-dimensional Covariance Matrices under the Elliptical Distribution and Beyond: Introduction

-As we shall see below, our CLT is different from the ones for the usual sample covariance matrix.
-One important advantage of our result is that applying our CLT requires neither $\mathbb{E}(Z_{11}^4)=3$ as in \cite{BaiS04}, nor the estimation of $\mathbb{E}(Z_{11}^4)$, which is inevitable in \cite{Najim2013}.
-Based on the new CLT, we propose two tests by modifying the likelihood ratio test and John's test. {More tests based on general moments of the ESD of $\widetilde{\fS}_n$ are also constructed.} Numerical studies show that our proposed tests work well even when $\mathbb{E}(Z_{11}^4)$ does not exist.
-Because heavy-tailedness and heteroskedasticity are commonly encountered in practice, such relaxations are appealing in many real applications.
+As we shall see below, our CLT is different from the ones for the usual sample covariance matrix. {One important advantage of our result is that, when testing $H_0: \fSigma\propto\fI$, applying our CLT requires neither $\mathbb{E}(Z_{11}^4)=3$ as in \cite{BaiS04}, nor the estimation of $\mathbb{E}(Z_{11}^4)$, which is inevitable in \cite{Najim2013}. {Based on the new CLT, we propose two sphericity tests by modifying the likelihood ratio test and John's test.
+More tests based on general moments of the ESD of $\widetilde{\fS}_n$ are also constructed.} Numerical studies show that, for the sphericity hypothesis, our proposed tests work well even when $\mathbb{E}(Z_{11}^4)$ does not exist.
+Because heavy-tailedness and heteroskedasticity are commonly encountered in practice, such relaxations are appealing in many real applications. {More generally, we can also test $H_0: \fSigma\propto\fSigma_0$, where $\fSigma_0$ is a general non-negative definite matrix and can even be not invertible.
+We illustrate such a test in Section \ref{simu_gen_sig} for a case when $\fSigma_0$ contains a substantial proportion (1/4 to be precise) of zero eigenvalues.} }